 A lack of affordable housing options should never prevent a victim from leaving a violent environment.
 For clients facing homelessness, who have nowhere to go, or are afraid of being stalked, Resilience offers safe and confidential housing options.

 Wardrobe for Work Program

-A huge step towards healing for many of Resiliance’s clients is finding gainful employment.
+A huge step towards healing for many clients is finding gainful employment.
 The Wardrobe for Work Program supplies women in transition with the clothes needed for their job or to make a good impression in an interview.

 Outreach to Men and Youth